conjure-cp/EssenceCatalog-runs/problems/csplib-prob022-BusDriverScheduling/descriptive.md

 ## Some total runtime stats

- - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 0.23
+ - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 0.23 seconds
- - Slowest option is ('03_sparse.eprime', 'cplex'), total runtime 0.84
+ - Slowest option is ('03_sparse.eprime', 'cplex'), total runtime 0.84 seconds
  - Slowest option took 3.65 times as long as SBS
- - VBS total runtime 0.23
+ - VBS total runtime 0.23 seconds
  - VBS as a percentage of SBS is 100.00%